aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to OTT via Java or Online App" h2="On Premise Java API for PowerPoint POWERPOINT to OTT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint POWERPOINT to Word OTT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert POWERPOINT to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to OTT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint to Word OTT.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.
+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management, and it is used to convert PowerPoint to HTML.
+Aspose.Words for Java is a feature-rich Word Processing API that is used to convert the HTML to OTT.

+The conversion process is a two-step process.
+First, Aspose.Slides for Java is used to convert the PowerPoint file to HTML.
+This API provides a wide range of features for manipulating and managing presentations, such as creating, editing, and converting presentations.
+It also supports a variety of output formats, including HTML.
+After the PowerPoint file is converted to HTML, Aspose.Words for Java is used to convert the HTML to OTT.
+This API provides a comprehensive set of features for creating, editing, and converting documents.
+It supports a variety of output formats, including OTT.

+Aspose.Total for Java is a powerful suite of file format automation libraries that make it easy for Java developers to automate the batch conversion process of PowerPoint to Word OTT.
+With Aspose.Slides for Java and Aspose.Words for Java, developers can quickly and easily convert PowerPoint to HTML and then HTML to OTT.
+Both APIs provide a wide range of features for manipulating and managing presentations and documents, and they both support a variety of output formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}